-Having excess body fat can be a sign that you are unhealthy.
-Different types of belly fat can be risk factors for diseases like cancer, type 2 diabetes, metabolic syndrome, heart disease, and overall unhappiness.
+Having excess body fat can cause a cascade of downstream effects.
+Specifically, different types of belly fat can be risk factors for diseases like cancer, type 2 diabetes, metabolic syndrome, heart disease, and overall unhappiness.

-“Visceral fat” is the medical term used to describe unhealthy fat in your belly and the area surrounding the liver and other organs in your abdomen.
+“Visceral fat” is the medical term used to describe fat typically held around your stomach and the area surrounding the liver and other organs in your abdomen.

-If your goal is to drop belly fat, you’re not alone.
+If your goal is to learn more about the causes of unwanted belly fat, you’re not alone.
 Studies have found that among Americans, as many as 91% of adults and 69% of children excess body fat present that impairs health.

 There’s a good chance that you are consuming more sugar in your food and beverages than you might realize.

 There’s obviously a ton of sugar in foods like candy and cake.
-But there’s also loads of sugar in seemingly healthier foods like frozen yogurt and muffins.
+But there’s also loads of sugar in seemingly healthier foods like frozen yogurt, salad dressings, and condiments like ketchup, for example.
 As for beverages, flavored coffee drinks, soda, and sweet tea are packed with sugar.

 There have been studies that show there is a link between high sugar intake and extra belly fat.
 This is likely because of the high fructose in these sugar items.

 Both regular sugar and high-fructose corn syrup are high in fructose.
 Regular sugar is actually fifty percent fructose, while high-fructose corn syrup consists of fifty-five percent fructose.
-So if you’re consuming sugary foods and beverages that are high in fructose, that is likely one of the causes of your belly fat.
+So if you’re consuming sugary foods and beverages that are high in fructose, that can be a cause of excess stomach fat.

 Consuming alcohol like red wine in moderate amounts could actually lower your risk of strokes and heart attacks.
 On the other hand, drinking large amounts of alcohol could lead to liver disease, inflammation, and other health problems.

-There have even been studies that show drinking alcohol can prevent fat burning, and all the excess calories from alcohol get stored right in your belly fat.
+There have even been studies that show drinking alcohol can prevent fat burning, and the excess calories from alcohol are prone to getting stored in your mid-section.
 This is where the term “beer belly” comes from.
-In other words, drinking a lot of alcohol increases your risk of many different diseases and is linked to excess belly fat.

 Trans fats come in two types.
 They can either be naturally occurring in animal products, or they can be artificial, usually in the form of hydrogenated vegetable oils.
 Artificial trans fats are made when hydrogen is added to unsaturated fats to make fats more stable.
 Trans fats are often in packaged foods like crackers, baking mixes and muffins to extend its shelf life.